Fellowship Music Collective is our ground-breaking cross-genre music project!

 Lewisham Music collaborated alongside industry professional artists/workshop leaders Intalekt, Kenny Baraka, Arthur Lea and Alice Hale.
-Our series of online songwriting sessions focused on exploring creative processes, helping young people to shape motifs, lyrics and other ideas, as well as providing inspiration as professionals in the music industry.
+Our series of sessions focused on exploring creative processes, helping young people to shape motifs, lyrics and other ideas, as well as providing inspiration as professionals in the music industry.

 28 young creatives aged 10-18, took part in the ‘Fellowship Music Collective’ and were split across two age groups, 11-13 and 14-18.
 Each group accessed a full two-day creative programme, where the creative process and direction was be driven by the young people.
 Sessions included a series of break-out rooms where Music Leaders worked with individual or small groups to develop creative ideas, develop skills and record new music.